jhpyle/docassemble/_docs/ml.md

 ## <a name="train"></a>Training

 To train the machine learning model, select "Train" from the main menu.
-Users need to have [privileges] of `admin`, `developer`, or `trainer` in order to access the training area.
+Users need to have [privileges] of `admin` or `trainer` in order to access the training area.

 Training sets are organized by [package], then by interview, and then